- 07 Feb 2023

 - Update the width.
 Press 'Ctrl/Cmd + S'

-When you don't have permission to view Discussion, it'd be grayed out and cannot be accessed.
+When you don't have permission to view Discussion, it will be grayed out and cannot be accessed.
 To confirm this:

 - Click Profile image at the bottom left → View access permissions → Content role.
 Expand the Categories & Articles section